vendia/examples/features/share/smart-contracts/README.md

 ##### Using a Programmatic Client
 You can invoke the validation Smart Contract using the provided npm script.
 The script takes 1 argument, which is the `_id` of the Smart Contract to invoke.

-1. Invoke the provided npm script to invoke the validation smart contract on the **OriginatorNode**
+1. Run the provided npm script to invoke the validation smart contract on the **OriginatorNode**
 ```
 npm run invokeValidationSmartContract -- --smartContractId <your_smart_contract_id> --loanIdentifier ABCD1234
 ```